 Based on your observations, you did all the right things this time and got the following results:

 Making pancakes is similar to business processes but much more complex.
-Evaluate the scope for Business Process Improvement and constraints as it requires time, effort, and dedication, but it reaps the rewards – cost-savings, better outcomes, and better operating efficiency.
+Evaluate the scope for Business Process Improvement and constraints as it requires time, effort, and dedication before it reaps the rewards of cost-savings, better outcomes, and better operating efficiency.

-Let’s examine the popular BPI methodologies which have proven effective across various industries.
+Let’s examine the popular BPI methodologies that have proven effective across various industries.

 Developed by Motorola engineers, Six Sigma measures defects or inconsistencies in a process.
 As a result, the end product can be improved.